 The Outcome

 Thanks to using the Go language for the project, developers could easily switch teams and work on different applications without a problem.
-The team, consisting of even up to eleven developers and QA engineers, joined different Flink rockets which enabled fast-paced development and accommodating the dynamic needs of the project.
+The team, consisting of up to eleven developers and QA engineers, joined different Flink rockets which enabled fast-paced development and accommodated the dynamic needs of the project.

 The partnership gave Flink access to a valuable and flexible pool of first-rate Go developers, QA engineers, and other specialists in a core stage of fast expansion.